nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ##### `operator_config`

 Operator is a Tezos address which initiates token transfer operation.
 Owner is a Tezos address which can hold tokens.
-Owner can transfer its own tokens.
 Operator, other than the owner, MUST be approved to manage all tokens held by the owner to make a transfer from the owner account.

-The owner does not need to be approved to transfer its own tokens.

 Config API provides the following entry points: